chidinmaquinn/Card_fraud_detection/README.md

-# Project Title

-A brief description of what this project does and who it's for

-Credit Card Fraud Detection Project
+# Credit Card Fraud Detection Project

 This project focuses on detecting fraudulent credit card transactions using various machine learning techniques.
 The dataset used in this project is highly imbalanced, with a small percentage of transactions being fraudulent.
 Table of Contents